 Buying your socially distanced seats:

-If you require step free access or have additional access requirements please also email us, so that we can help you find the most suitable seats.
+If you require step free access or have additional access requirements please contact the Box Office so that we can help you find the most suitable seats.

 Arriving at the theatre.

 We ask that if you, or any of your party, meet any of the following criteria on the day of the performance, that you do not attend: